 The 1-person Rumpls are the most popular and are ideal for one person or two people sharing on a couch or camping chair.
 These measure 52 x 75 inches, the Nanoloft Flame is a smaller travel-blanket size, measuring 38 x 52 inches.

 You can often see our whole family enjoying our Rumpls on our Instagram feed.

-The 2-person Rumpls offer more warmth as you can double them up if used by yourself, and are better for sleeping under when there’s two of you sharing (or one of you that likes to spread out).
-The double Rumpls measure 80 x 84 inches.
+The 2-person Rumpl blanket offers more warmth as you can double them up if used by yourself, and are better for sleeping under when there are two of you sharing (or one of you that likes to spread out).
+The double Rumpl blankets measure 80 x 84 inches.

 When packed into the included roll-top stuff-sack, the blankets measure either 6 x 14 or 8 x 16 inches, depending on which size you choose.